LispCookbook/cl-cookbook/testing.md

 [Prove](https://github.com/fukamachi/prove) used to be a widely liked testing framework but its repository was later archived.
 Its successor [Rove](https://github.com/fukamachi/rove) is not stable enough, so we will be using a mature testing framework called [FiveAM](https://github.com/lispci/fiveam).
 There are also some [other testing frameworks](https://github.com/CodyReichert/awesome-cl#unit-testing) to explore.

-FiveAM does not have many documentation resources, yet [this blogpost](http://turtleware.eu/posts/Tutorial-Working-with-FiveAM.html) provides a detailed introduction to it.
-Here we will introduce it from another perspective.
+FiveAM does not have many documentation resources.
+However, it has really good docstrings built-in.
+Most of the time, they would provide sufficient information that answers your questions.

 ## Testing with FiveAM